sohomsaha1/EcoSense/README.md

 What if we had a way to recognize contaminated garbage, and spark a movement of cleaner household and municipal waste removal?

-Meet Trash-R. Pitched at SHAD 2019 it got lots of praise by McGill University Judges for its unique concept and approach.
+Meet EcoSense.
+Pitched at SHAD 2019 it got lots of praise by McGill University Judges for its unique concept and approach.

 ## Tensorflow
 This is a generic setup and can be used to classify almost any type of image.
 I created a small demo that classifies three image data sets: garbage, recycling, and compost.